pterror/dive/docs/design/design_decisions.md

 # Design Decisions

+## Fundamental Goal
+**To build a modular editor/viewer for arbitrary information.**
+We prioritize flexibility and extensibility.
+The core application is a shell that manages state and data persistence, while features are implemented as granular plugins.

 ## Tech Stack
 - **Framework**: Astro + Vue
   - *Reasoning*: User preference.
 Astro handles static content well and allows for island architecture, while Vue is great for the interactive "editor" parts.